Babygirl110609/express.js-note-taker/README.md

 Title:
       Note-Taker

 About The Project
+  T
-  This note-taker app is simple and easy to use.
+  his note-taker app is simple and easy to use.
 From simply open the app, jog a few note down and for it to show up in your calendar and email.

   Built With